-- ➤ facilitating Business Users Forums which enable local business interests the opportunity to discuss issues with the range of relevant bodies in the functional area. - 4.7.2.
-Actions undertaken at local authority level to promote employment include - ➤ high-profile launch of initiatives from various enterprise sectors to highlight the inter-agency supports being availed of by industry. - ➤ collaboration between organised business groups, public service providers and the community and voluntary sector facilitated to promote retail/commercial destinations in the county, - marketing and promotion of area as location for enterprise (business, film-making) through staging sports events or exhibitions, holding showcases, developing marketing plans and marketing campaigns, publishing booklets or DVDs, websites, - ➤ holding workshops for local and regional agencies to promote area as economic and tourism destination, - 4.7.3.
-It is envisaged that local authorities will continue to fulfil this role following the alignment of local government and local development functions and implementation of the local government reform programme.
-Relevant Strategic Policy Committees will be expected to prepare multi-annual strategic plans to include the promotion of enterprise and employment. - 4.7.4.
+- marketing and promotion of area as location for enterprise, building on local strengths through staging exhibitions, sports events or holding showcases, developing marketing plans and marketing campaigns, publishing booklets or DVDs, websites; - ▶ holding workshops for local and regional agencies to promote area economic and tourism destination. - 4.7.3.
+Local authorities are aware of the

+- 4.7.4.
+Local authorities have been active in supporting inward investment opportunities into their areas and there is potential to work more closely with national agencies and economic actors at all levels to add further to inward investment opportunities and in particular in relation to location-specific initiatives.
+Competition for international FDI has become extremely intense, and the development of Gateway locations is essential in order to optimise their role as key economic drivers within their regions, as part of IDA's Team Ireland collaborative approach.
+Local authorities recognise the need, especially in Gateway and Hub locations, to provide the greatest level of efficiency in the delivery of services, and are conscious that they help create and sustain a competitive business environment. - 4.7.5.
+It is envisaged that local authorities will continue to fulfil these roles following the alignment of local government and local development functions and implementation of the local government reform programme.
+Strategic Policy Committees will be expected to prepare multi-annual strategic plans to include the promotion of enterprise and employment. - 4.7.6.
 Furthermore, the recent Government decision to integrate the local microenterprise support services currently undertaken by County / City Enterprise Boards (CEBs) with local authorities and the establishment of Local Enterprise Offices (LEOs) will provide a strong platform for the local authority economic role and will significantly boost the ability of local government to play a lead role locally.
 The LEOs will act as a "one-stop-shop" for the Micro-Enterprise and Small Business Sector, delivering direct enterprise support and coordinating access to other services for business.
-The alignment of all local enterprise related functions into the LEOs is envisaged, with local authority Business Support Units being integrated into the LEOs.
+The alignment of all local enterprise related functions into the LEOs is envisaged, with local authority Business Support Units being integrated into the LEOs, allowing a multi-disciplinary approach to be taken as needed in responding to business support needs.
+The LEOs will also be able to facilitate referral onwards of businesses or start-ups as appropriate to the relevant development agency.
+The intention is that access to all available enterprise support is made as straightforward as possible.

 The Minister for Jobs, Enterprise and Innovation will retain overall responsibility for national enterprise policy and budgets.